Herbal supplements: What to know before you buy

 - Ask your doctor or pharmacist.
 Even if they don't know about a specific supplement, they may be able to point you to the latest medical guidance about its uses and risks.

 - Look for scientific research findings.
-Two good sources are the National Center for Complementary and Integrative Health and the Office of Dietary Supplements.
-Both have websites that provide information to help consumers make informed choices about dietary supplements.
+Two good sources in the U.S. are the National Center for Complementary and Integrative Health, and the Office of Dietary Supplements.
+Both have websites to help consumers make informed choices about dietary supplements.

 - Contact the manufacturer.
 If you have questions about a specific product, call the manufacturer or distributor.
-Ask to talk with someone who can answer questions, such as what data the company has to substantiate its products' claims.
+Ask to talk with someone who can answer questions, such as what data the company has to substantiate product claims.

 Safety tips for using herbal supplements